 Research in the Faculty links into the sciences, engineering, medicine and the arts and we are active in the University's global research themes.

 Staff and students benefit from investments in range of doctoral training programmes including the ESRC Doctoral Training Centre, AHRC Midlands3Cities, NERC Envision, EPSRC Horizon My Life in Data, and Leverhulme Mathematics for a Sustainable Society.
 Find out more on our Doctoral Training Centres website.
+The Centre for Advanced Studies provides dedicated research support for the Arts and Social Sciences faculties.

 We work with global businesses and regional enterprises to drive innovation into the marketplace and at the heart of everything we do is a commitment to meet the future research needs of society, industry and government.
 The ESRC Impact Acceleration Account funding allocation to the University provides enhanced opportunities for research impact across the Faculty.